Reinvent digital

 Mennatullah Hendawy is a postdoctoral researcher affiliated with the Department of Urban Planning and Design, Faculty of Engineering, Ain Shams University in Cairo.

 As an interdisciplinary urban researcher, she is working at the intersection of cities, technology and sustainability with a focus on visualization, digitalization and mediatization.
-At ENS, she is hosted by Prof. Ulrike Klinger at the Chair for Digital Democracy.
+At ENS, she was hosted by Prof. Ulrike Klinger at the Chair for Digital Democracy.

 Dr. Nina Amelung